Closed Loop Control of a DC-DC Buck Converter

-This example shows how to model a controller for the DC/DC buck converter using the Embedded Coder Support Package for Texas Instruments® C2000 Processors.
-The model runs on a TI F28377S or F28379D Launchpad connected to the C2000 DPS BoosterPack.
+This example shows how to model a closed loop control of a DC-DC buck converter in the Embedded Coder® Support Package for Texas Instruments™ C2000™ Processors.
+The model runs on a F28379D Launchpad connected to the C2000 digital power supply booster pack.

 By running the models provided in this example on the host computer, you can:

-Simulate a controller for the DC/DC buck converter plant model.
+Simulate a controller for the DC-DC buck converter plant model.

 Generate code for the controller and load it on the LaunchPad.

 Monitor signals and tune parameters on the host computer.